px/cfapp-piwik-analytics/cloudflare.md

   * Implement a HeartBeatTimer `['setHeartBeatTimer',30,60]`
 3. Enable __Logging__ if you experience issues with the Javascript tracking codes.

 Proud of a practical advanced usage?
-Consider contributing code.
+Consider sharing your results!

 ## Screenshots